daniel-trevino/dotfiles/README.md

 You might have done the `make` command without having this repository on `~/.dotfiles` location.
 To fix it you have to move this repository to `~/.dotfiles` and manually remove the symlinks for those files that have that error using `rm -f symlink_to_dir/`.
 Then run `make` again.

-- `warning: setlocale: LC_CTYPE: cannot change locale (UTF-8): No such file or directory` TODO
+- `warning: setlocale: LC_CTYPE: cannot change locale (UTF-8): No such file or directory` You might have spelled the locale wrong.
+Check how the format of the locale is supposed to be written.

 - How to add new VSCode Plugins?
 TODO